saleone/i-decline/README.md

 # iDecline

-User script which declines all Steam trade offers and closes all lounge trades.
+User script which declines all Steam trade offers and closes all CSGO Lounge trades.

 ## Installation
 To run the script you will need one of the user script extension for your browser.